Kosev-Lex/Nyreth-Origin/how to use.md

 Here are the instructions for how to use the Nyreth demo program:

-It may take a while to boot up but when the gui opens, you'll see the glyph universe with lots of nodes:
+It may take a while to boot up but when the gui opens, you'll see the glyph universe with lots of nodes; 485 to be exact:

 ![gui1.jpg](how%20to%20use%20pics%2Fgui1.jpg)

+The Glyph Universe Canvas has a dynamic tkinter interface and features drag, hover metadata, trace overlays, resonance rings, and layout persistence.

 For some reason, my carefully crafted layout defaulted to the initial layout, where everything is compressed together in a rectangular formation,